You may never have heard of ramps. This is completely okay.

 - 1 tablespoon olive oil

-- 6 to 7 cups chicken or vegetable broth, or more as needed
+- 6 to 7 cups chicken or vegetable broth or more as needed

 - 1 cup arborio or carnaroli rice

-- 1/2 cup dry white wine
+- ½ cup dry white wine

-- 1 cup frozen or fresh peas
+- 1 cup fresh or frozen peas

 - 1 tablespoon butter

-- 3 tablespoons freshly grated Parmesan, plus more to serve if desired
+- 3 tablespoons freshly grated Parmesan plus more to serve if desired

-1. Heat the butter and olive oil in a large heavy stockpot or Dutch oven over medium heat.
+- Heat the butter and olive oil in a large heavy stockpot or Dutch oven over medium heat.
 Saute the ramps for about 6 minutes until they are quite wilted.

-2. Meanwhile heat the broth over medium high heat in a separate pot until barely simmering.
+- Meanwhile heat the broth over medium high heat in a separate pot until barely simmering.
 Lower the heat to maintain a gentle simmer.

-3. Add the rice to the pot and stir until the rice is glistening and starting to become a bit translucent and is well coated with the ramps and oil.
+- Add the rice to the pot and stir until the rice is glistening and starting to become a bit translucent and is well coated with the ramps and oil.
 Add the white wine to the pot, and stir until it is almost evaporated.
 Add a big ladleful of broth to the pot and stirring frequently, wait for it to be almost completely absorbed by the rice.
 Repeat, adding smaller amount as the rice starts to become tender, but making sure that the rice is always a bit soupy and that the liquid never completely evaporated.
 You do not want it to be dry or clumpy.
-And, you think you will need more liquid as the amount of broth diminishes — since it’s always a bit of a mystery how much liquid short grain rice will absorb — just add some more broth or water to the pot.
+And if you think you will need more liquid as the amount of broth diminishes — since it’s always a bit of a mystery how much liquid short grain rice will absorb — just add some more broth or water to the pot.